Do Angelfish Eat Other Fish?

 Angelfish are perceived as aggressive, cannibalistic, and prone to eating other fish.
 This can leave you wondering if adding angelfish to a fish tank is safe.

-You may find that angelfish are eating their own eggs or fry, chewing on the fins of other fish, cannibalizing dead fish, and consuming fish poop.
-While these are normal behaviors, you can limit the damage by keeping tank conditions well-balanced and limiting stressful factors.
+You may find that angelfish are eating their eggs or fry, chewing on the fins of other fish, cannibalizing dead fish, and consuming fish poop.

 Do Angelfish Eat Other Angelfish?

-Angelfish eat other fish and those of their own species because they’re piscivores.
+Angelfish eat other fish and those of their species because they’re piscivores.

-This includes any fish smaller.
+This includes any smaller fish.
 Also, angelfish are territorial, so males fight by biting and headbutting each other.
 If the territorial dispute gets out of hand, this can result in one eating the other.

-Since angelfish eat meat, you need to be selective with their tankmates to stop them from turning their companions into prey.
-It doesn’t matter how much food you give them or what types.
+Since angelfish eat meat, you must be selective with their tankmates to stop them from turning their companions into prey.
+It doesn’t matter how much food you give them or what type.

 Why Do Big Fish Eat Small Fish?